shadowspawn/nvh/README.md

     nvh exec lts npm --version
     nvh exec carbon my-script --fast test

+Note: using `nvh exec` is not a work

 ## Preserving npm

 A `node` install normally includes `npm` as well, but you may wish to preserve an updated `npm` and `npx` leaving them out of the install: